Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Conclusion

 We demonstrate the merits of our approach on a 2D case study involving a DRL-controlled spacecraft which is required to dock in a predefined region, from any initialization point.
 We demonstrate that for small subdomains, our FRWA approach is strictly better than competing RWA-based certificate methods.
 Furthermore, we demonstrate that our compositional approach unlocks significant additional scalability.

-In the future, we plan to extend our approach to be compatible with additional formal techniques (e.g., \emph{shielding}).
+In the future, we plan to extend our approach to be compatible with additional formal techniques (e.g., shielding against safety violations~\cite{WuMaDeWa19, BlKoKoWa15, AlBloEh18,PraKoTa21,KoLoJaBl20,CoAmRoSaKaFo24,RoAmCoSaKa24}, and Scenario-Based Programming~\cite{GoMaMe12Spaghetti,katzElyasaf2021DLSBP,GrGrKaMa16,KaMaSaWe19,K20,CoYeAmFaHaKa22,YeAmElHaKaMa22,YeAmElHaKaMa23}).
 We also plan to apply our approach to more challenging case studies with larger DRL controllers.
 We see this work as an important step towards the safe and reliable use of DRL in real-world systems.